-How to Get Free Solar Panels in the UK
+Can I Get Free Solar Panels in the UK?

-Whether you are interested in receiving free solar panels or purchasing your own system so that you get the Feed-in Tariff payments yourself, investing in solar panels is always a good idea.
-Fill in the form above to receive up to 4 quotes from our partner suppliers, free of charge and with no obligations.
+Or, if you are interested in investing in solar panels as fast as possible, simply fill in the form above to receive up to 4 quotes from our partner suppliers, free of charge and with no obligations.

-If you have a suitable roof, but can’t come up with the cash needed to buy the solar panel system, then this option is quite good for you.
-You get solar panels that generate a decent portion of the electricity that you need and you save money on bills every year.
-You don’t have to think about maintenance, etc. as the installers will be taking care of everything.
+If you had a suitable roof, but couldn’t come up with the cash needed to buy the solar panel system, then the free solar panel deal would have been good for you.
+You could get solar panels that would generate a decent portion of the electricity that you needed and you would save money on bills every year.
+With this scheme, you didn't have to think about maintenance, etc. as the installers offered to take care of everything.

+For those that did sign up to get a free solar panel have a contract with the respective company.
 Once the 25 year period agreed in the contract expires, you as the owner will keep the panels, but will not receive any FIT payments.
-However, you will stay save on bills as the panels will still generate some electricity.
+However, you will still save on bills as the panels will still generate some electricity.
 Savings will also be generated by selling surplus energy back to the national grid.

-Anyways, mothers with small children, retired people and people working from home will be able to make the most out of the “free” deal as they are at home during the day the most and that is the time in which one can make the most out of the generated electricity.
+Anyways, mothers with small children, retired people and people working from home could make the most out of the “free” deal as they are at home during the day the most and that is the time in which one can make the most out of the generated electricity.

-What Type of Roof Should You Have for Free Solar Panels?
+What Type of Roof Was Ideal for Free Solar Panels?

-Companies are looking for the "right" roofs and if yours happens to fail at fitting the desired profile, you will be turned down.
-So, your roof needs to have at least 30 square meters of free usable space.
-It must be almost entirely south-facing and without anything shading over it, which means that any nearby trees or different telegraph poles might be a problem.
+Companies were looking for the "right" roofs and if yours happened to fail at fitting the desired profile, you were turned down.
+So, your roof needed to have at least 30 square meters of free usable space.
+It had to be almost entirely south-facing and without anything casting shade over it, which meant that any nearby trees or different telegraph poles might have been a problem.

-Some companies are ready to make compromises if the conditions are decent enough but not quite perfect.
-For instance, you might get the deal with a £500 charge or with a £5 monthly charge.
-Keep in mind that in some cases you might need to strengthen your roof and that expenses are not covered by installers.
-However, this is rarely needed.
+Some companies could make compromises if the conditions are decent enough but not quite perfect.
+For instance, you might have gotten the deal with a £500 charge or with a £5 monthly charge.

 What Are the Downsides of Free Solar Panels?